 The Observation resource has two structures for grouping observations which allow for grouping and even complex nesting of results.
 The Observation resource can contain a simple observations (e.g. atomic results) or can itself be a groups/panels of other observations.

 Frist, panels can be assembled as separate resources referenced using the Observation.related element with a defined relationship type.
-This approach should be used when the attributes within the resource for each observation are different and/or each panel result exists or needs to be processed as independent FHIR resource ( i.e - they "stand alone").
+This approach should be used when the attributes within the resource for each observation are different and/or each panel result exists or needs to be processed as independent FHIR resource ( i.e. - they "stand alone").
 The Observation.related element defines the grouping of observations into a panel/battery in this case.
 The Observation.code names the panel but typically does not have its own Observation.value and the set of member observations for a panel or battery are listed in the Observation.related element.
 This structure also permits further nesting of groups (panel of panels).
 For example, a bacterial cultures with susceptibility testing can use this structure for grouping, because a panel for susceptibility tests (one for each bacterium isolated) would be linked as panel to the observation about each organism isolated.
 The example of a complex Micro Isolate and Sensitivies report demonstrates this.

 Assessment tools such as an Apgar or Glasgow score have both a value and related observations or answers from which a final score or value is derived and may be grouped as a set of observations using the Observation.related structure.
 For example, the Glasgow coma score example is structured like a panel with 3 related observations (related type ='derived-from') that measure the status of a given aspect of the patients neurologic status.
 These are added together to get Glasgow Coma Score value.